yasheer-mohammed/task-app/README.md

 ## Quickstart

-1. Setup MySQL and run `backend/migrations.sql` to create the database.
+1. Setup PostgresQL and create the database for the app.
 2. Copy `backend/.env.example` to `backend/.env` and fill values.
 3. Start backend:
    ```